hmito/esj72web/web/regist_information.md

 ### Presentation Eligibility by Membership Type
 Presentations at the conference are generally limited to members (regular and honorary members).
 Non-members are eligible in the following two cases:

-1. When invited by symposium organizers to give a presentation.
+1. When to speak as an invited speaker in symposium
 2. When participating as a commentator or opinion presenter in symposium/workshop without abstract submission.
 3. When give a presentation in High School Student Poster Session.